d-prieto/2026IBComputerScienceCaseStudy/definitions.md

 This involves gathering data from sources such as websites, social media, news outlets, and public records to identify patterns, assess threats, and inform decision-making in various fields, including cybersecurity, national security, and business.

+in the context of cybersecurity: Many organizations use OSINT as a cybersecurity tool to help gauge security risks and identify vulnerabilities in their IT systems.
+Cybercriminals and hackers also use OSINT techniques for social engineering, phishing and exposing targets for cyberattacks.

 sources

 https://www.sans.org/blog/what-is-open-source-intelligence